-- i.
+- III.
+Disclosures from managed care entities.
+Disclosures from managed care entities (MCOs, PIHPs, PAHPs, and HIOs), except PCCMs are due at any of the following times: - i.
 Upon the managed care entity submitting the proposal in accordance with the State's procurement process. - ii.
 Upon the managed care entity executing the contract with the State. - iii.
 Upon renewal or extension of the contract. - iv.
 Within 35 days after any change in ownership of the managed care entity. - v.
 Disclosures from PCCMs.
 PCCMs will comply with disclosure requirements under paragraph (c)(1) of this section. - (d) To whom must the disclosures be provided.
 All disclosures must be provided to the Med-Cal agency. - (e) Consequences for failure to provide required disclosures.
-Federal financial participation (FFP) is not available in payments made to a disclosing entity that fails to disclose ownership or control information as required by this section. - G. Contractor shall have a method to verify whether services billed to Medi-Cal were actually furnished to Medi-Cal beneficiaries.
-The Contractor's verification method shall be based on random samples and will specify the percentage of total services provided that shall be verified.
-The Contractor's verification process shall be submitted to and approved by the NCBH Quality Assurance Manager.
+Federal financial participation ("FFP") is not available in payments made to a disclosing entity that fails to disclose ownership or control information as required by this section. - G. Contractor shall have a method to verify whether services billed to Medi-Cal were actually furnished to Medi-Cal beneficiaries.
+Contractor's verification method shall be based on random samples and will specify the percentage of total services provided that shall be verified.
+Contractor's verification process shall be submitted to and approved by the NCBH Quality Assurance Manager.
 Contractor will report the outcome of service verification activities to the NCBH Quality Assurance Manager quarterly.